 - Exit fees for departing customers to cover their share of past gas system investments.

 - Other funding to cover retirement costs; although not specifically mentioned in the study, other sources suggest these may include secured bonds, proceeds from carbon taxes, or surcharges on electricity bills.

 Management for gas utilities already must address several critical issues including maintaining safety and reliability while managing costs; the need to upgrade an aging infrastructure; and, in some regions, to serve growth associated with historically low gas prices.
 Now they must also initiate plans for a transition to a low-carbon world.

 Does your workforce need to learn more about the natural gas industry?
-We suggest our classroom Gas Industry Basics seminar or our library of natural gas training online.
+We suggest our live virtual Gas Industry Basics seminar or our library of natural gas training online.